-When Can a Landlord Check My Credit?
+Can a Landlord Really Check My Credit?

-- standard credit report
+- Standard credit reports

-- sex offender background check
+- Criminal and sex offender background checks

-- unlawful detainer and eviction history
+- Residence and eviction histories

-- employment verification
+- Employment verification and histories

 “People don’t realize there is a full tenant screening.
 It’s beyond (a standard credit report) in most cases, particularly in the case of a large rental company,” says Rod Griffin, director of public education for Experian.